 Most fake products nowadays come from India and Pakistan.
 Ayurvedic practitioners pioneered the use of Shilajit and used it almost as a panacea with all the herbal formulations used in healing practices.
 Charaka Samhita is a foundational text in Ayurveda.
-It clearly identifies mineral pitch resin (Shilajit) as a supreme healing substance.
+It clearly identifies mineral pitch resin (Shilajit) is a supreme healing substance.
 The same text states that no health condition can be addressed without the use of Shilajit.
-The resin is viewed as an ultimate rasayana or rejuvenator.
+The resin is viewed as an ultimate Rasayana or rejuvenator.

-Thousands of years of demand of highly populated India and Pakistan created a situation, where once most abundant reserves of mineral pitch in the Himalayas were exhausted.
+Thousands of years of demand of highly populated India and Pakistan created a situation, where once most abundant reserves of the mineral pitch in the Himalayas were exhausted.
 The manufacturing response to this situation was an introduction of imitation Shilajit to Indian and Pakistani markets.
 Eventually, fabrications found their way outside of India and Pakistan into the world markets and North America.

-There are three types of imitation products currently actively sold in the US it is; powders, tinctures and resins.
+There are three types of imitation products currently actively sold in the US it is; powders, tinctures, and resins.
 Powders are the most prevalent type of fabricated products, followed by tinctures and than resins.
-In this article we shall attempt to look into each type of counterfeits, and explain how they are made and the rationale of counterfeiters.
+In this article, we shall attempt to look into each type of counterfeits, and explain how they are made and the rationale of counterfeiters.

 Powdered counterfeits are the easiest and most profitable to make.
-Raw material for these forgeries is as a rule a simple soil.
+The raw material for these forgeries is, as a rule, a simple soil.
 It is cheap to obtain and process into powder, add excipients and chemical markers.
 On the marketing end, it can always be sold as “Shilajit” with high fulvic acid content.
-The rationale of counterfeiters is to manufacture something fairly harmless at the price of few dollars per kilo and sell it for hundreds of dollars per kilo.
+The rationale of counterfeiters is to manufacture something fairly harmless at the price of a few dollars per kilo and sell it for hundreds of dollars per kilo.
 The other reason powders are so popular is because it is easy to either “hide” any chemical substances in them or “conceal” the powder in any supplement without accountability.
 Uneducated consumer readily accepts powders due to their convenience.
-Powders can be dissolved faster in water, unlike genuine Shilajit, one can hide the smell by encapsulation, and they are much cheaper then genuine mineral pitch (a.k.a.
+Powders can be dissolved faster in water, unlike genuine Shilajit, one can hide the smell by encapsulation, and they are much cheaper than genuine mineral pitch (a.k.a.
 Shilajit, Mumie, Salajeet, etc.).
 Profit margins are the highest for powders, so a skillful marketer can always rely on a placebo effect to sell an imitation “Shilajit”.

 Forgeries-Herbal and Liquid formulations.

 Liquid forgeries sold as tinctures are “extensions” of powdered or resin imitation products.
 As a rule and manufacturer of the extract will be “extracting” a powdered or resin imitation and will make it into a tincture.
 Such tincture similar to powdered imitations can be combined with various herbal extracts.
-The marketer of such product will usually market as a convenient option to resins and powders.
+The marketer of such products will usually market as a convenient option to resins and powders.
 In reality, the end consumer will never know without transparent documentation, which substance was used in such a tincture.
 It is easy to “hide” the true nature of an ingredient in a liquid extraction.
-The end consumer without access to a high end laboratory will never figure out if a genuine or fake Shilajit was used.
+The end consumer without access to a high-end laboratory will never figure out if a genuine or fake Shilajit was used.

 Resin imitations are the most sophisticated forgeries on the market.
-They are made in the form of genuine mineral pitch resins therefore do not raise immediate “red flags” the way powdered, and tincture counterfeits do.
-They are harder to analyze chemically and take up highly resource intensive procedures in the lab.
+They are made in the form of genuine mineral pitch resins, therefore, do not raise immediate “red flags” the way powdered, and tincture counterfeits do.
+They are harder to analyze chemically and take up highly resource-intensive procedures in the lab.

 Ironically, fabricated resins are the smallest part of the total counterfeit market because they resemble genuine resins so much.
 Counterfeited resins directly infringe on genuine ones and always fail organoleptic tests.
-Manufacturers of genuine resins usually can compare them one by one and educate why one resin is genuine and the other one is fake.
-In future articles we shall explain how fake resins are made and find their way into the market.
+Manufacturers of genuine resins like Pürblack usually can compare them one by one and educate why one resin is genuine and the other one is fake.
+In future articles, we shall explain how fake resins are made and find their way into the market.

 Adaptive Energy-Pürblack.
-Copyright 2014.
+Copyright 2019.
 All rights reserved.